 JONATHAN P. EBURNE

-Associate Professor of Comparative Literature and English, The Pennsylvania State University
+Associate Professor of Comparative Literature, English, and French and Francophone Studies, The Pennsylvania State University

 University of Pennsylvania, Ph.D. in Comparative Literature and Literary Theory (2002)